henriquecastror/open-code-community/content/contact/contact.md

 Nossa expectativa de resposta é de alguns dias.
 Para garantir que os códigos postados estejam corretos, um colaborador  atual irá validar o código enviado por você.
 Assim, para manter seu nome na lista de colaboradores, contamos com sua ajuda em avaliar alguns códigos enviados.

+**Join us**

+This community welcomes any and everyone willing to help with its development sharing codes.
+If you want to add your name to the contributors' list, send us your code.

+We do not have staff and we manage the website with our own effort.
+So if you want to share a code, please use the templates below.
+If you send us something too different, we may not be able to share it promptly.
+Please, follow these steps:

+1 Write your code using this {{% staticref "files/post_index.md" "newtab" %}} template{{% /staticref %}}.
+You can send us a .txt or a .md file.
+Unfortunately, we cannot accept .rmd files yet.

+2) Write your author's page using this {{% staticref "files/autor_index.md" "newtab" %}} template{{% /staticref %}}.
+You can send us a .txt or a .md file.
+Unfortunately, we cannot accept .rmd files yet.

+3) Send us all images that your code generates as .png.

+4) Send us a picture of your face as .png.
+Please, our preference is for small .png files.

+5) For now, we are accepting codes in R, Python, and Stata.
+You will see some codes in Portuguese.
+The reason is that a big part of our team is from Brazil and is willing to help students that do not feel comfortable with English.
+But, materials in English are very welcomed too.

+We believe we can reply to you in a couple of days.
+To guarantee that your code is good, some contributors may run to check it.
+Thus, we count on you to revise codes in the future.

+Send us your materials to: opencodecom@gmail.com

+**We are looking forward to receiving your code.**